The UK’s post-industrial economy

 Financial services employ over 2 million people and account for 10% of the UK’s GDP.
 The UK is a leading financial centre, with London at its centre.
-Financial services are the most significant contributor to job creation in the service industry, with insurance technology and financial technology employers accounting for 24 per cent and 18 per cent of the high-growth workforce, respectively.
+Financial services are the most significant contributor to job creation in the service industry.
+Insurance technology and financial technology employers account for 24 per cent and 18 per cent of the high-growth workforce, respectively.

 The development of research

 Research and development is part of the rapidly expanding quaternary sector.
 It contributes over £3 billion to the UK economy and employs over 60,000 educated people.
-Research and development involve biomedical, computer and environmental sectors and are linked to UK universities.
-Research is conducted by the UK government and private companies.
-Cyber, artificial intelligence and cleantech businesses are now employing substantial numbers.
-All three sectors are attracting growing amounts of investment, suggesting they may generate even more jobs in the coming months and years.
+Research and development involve biomedical, computer and environmental sectors linked to UK universities.
+The UK government and private companies conduct research.
+Cyber, artificial intelligence, and cleantech businesses are now employing substantial numbers.
+All three sectors attract growing amounts of investment, suggesting they may generate even more jobs in the coming months and years.